Aenarion7/LABS/GCP/Use Case 1.md

         --machine-type=e2-medium
         --tags=rdp-server                           #adding tag

-Configure RD and connect:
+### Configure RD and connect:

         gcloud compute instances get-serial-port-output INSTANCE_NAME --zone=ZONE
-check if server is ready for RD.
+Check if server is ready for RD.
 There should be "Instance setup finished.
 Instance is ready to use".

         gcloud compute reset-windows-password [INSTANCE_NAME] --zone ZONE --user [ADMIN]
         set password

 Connect using RD client to external IP